MattEberhart/Project-Euler/README.md

-# ProjectEulerSolutions
+# Project-Euler-Java
-Solutions to Project Euler Problems.
+Solutions to Project Euler Problems in java.
 I completed most of these in high school.